 Read the full Earfun Air Pro review

-Don’t want to spend an arm and a leg on some well-specified, true wireless in-ear headphones with active noise cancellation?
+Don’t want to spend an arm and a leg on some well-specified, wireless 'buds with active noise cancellation?
 But still want to get worthwhile listening out of your Deezer or Tidal subscription and have access to Sony's 360 Reality Audio spatial audio format?
-These could be the true wireless headphones for you.
+This could be the pair for you.